Local government in the United States: Examples in individual states

 The following sections provide details of the operation of local government in a selection of states, by way of example of the variety that exists across the country.

+Alabama

+Alabama has 67 counties.
+Each county has its own elected legislative branch, usually called the county commission.
+It also has limited executive authority in the county.
+Because of the constraints of the Alabama Constitution, which centralizes power in the state legislature, only seven counties (Jefferson, Lee, Mobile, Madison, Montgomery, Shelby, and Tuscaloosa) in the state have limited home rule.
+Instead, most counties in the state must lobby the Local Legislation Committee of the state legislature to get simple local policies approved, ranging from waste disposal to land use zoning.

 Alaska

 Alaska calls its county equivalents "boroughs", functioning similarly to counties in the Lower 48; however, unlike any other state, not all of Alaska is subdivided into county-equivalent boroughs.
 Owing to the state's low population density, most of the land is contained in what the state terms the Unorganized Borough which, as the name implies, has no intermediate borough government of its own, but is administered directly by the state government.
 Many of Alaska's boroughs are consolidated city-borough governments; other cities exist both within organized boroughs and the Unorganized Borough.

+Arizona

+Arizona is divided into political jurisdictions designated as counties, which derive all of their power from the state.
+Incorporated cities and towns are those that have been granted home rule, possessing a local government in the form of a city or town council.